autokey/autokey/Installing.md

 This section applies to Debian and derivatives such as Ubuntu and Mint.
 These steps assume that you have Python version 3.5 or higher.

-AutoKey releases can be downloaded [at the GitHub releases page.](https://github.com/autokey/autokey/releases/).
+AutoKey releases can be downloaded from [releases](https://github.com/autokey/autokey/releases/) page.

 Either use the supplied Debian packages attached to the GitHub release, or build your own Debian packages.

 Using the pre-built packages:\
-Chose the GUI you want and then download the `autokey-common_VERSION_all.deb` package plus the chosen frontend package (`autokey-gtk_VERSION_all.deb` or `autokey-qt_VERSION_all.deb`) to a directory on your system.
+Chose the GUI you want and then download the `autokey-common_${VERSION}_all.deb` package plus the chosen frontend package (`autokey-gtk_${VERSION}_all.deb` or `autokey-qt_${VERSION}_all.deb`) to a directory on your system.

-Building your own packages is described here: https://github.com/autokey/autokey/wiki/Packaging
+Building your own packages is described on [this](https://github.com/autokey/autokey/wiki/Packaging) page.

 Open a terminal at the directory containing the AutoKey packages and use the following commands to install the packages:

-    sudo dpkg --install autokey-common_VERSION_all.deb autokey-gtk_VERSION_all.deb
+    VERSION="0.95.7-0"    # substitute with the version you downloaded sudo dpkg --install autokey-common_${VERSION}_all.deb autokey-gtk_${VERSION}_all.deb
     sudo apt install --fix-missing

-(In the above command, substitute `VERSION` with the version you downloaded, for example `autokey-common_0.95.7-0_all.deb`.)

 Both the `-common` and GUI package need to be installed at the same time and `dpkg` will get it right while `apt` might not.
 If you prefer to use the QT front end, you can download and install that instead of (or in addition to) the GTK GUI.
-The second command will take care to install all dependencies from the official repositories.
+The second command will install all the dependencies from the official repositories.

-Since AutoKey is a Python3 application, it is largely independent of particular distribution releases and should work on most relatively current distributions.
+Since AutoKey is a Python3 application, it is largely independent of particular distribution releases and should work on most relatively fresh distributions.
 It is fine, as long as apt can resolve the dependencies.

 ## Arch Linux